-ASC 606 is the new revenue recognition standard that affects all businesses that enter into contracts with customers to transfer goods or services– public, private and non-profit entities.
-Both public and privately held companies should be ASC 606 compliant now based on the 2017 and 2018 deadlines.
+ASC 606 represents the new revenue recognition standard that impacts all businesses engaging in contracts with customers for the transfer of goods or services–whether they are public, private, or non-profit entities.
+As of the 2017 and 2018 deadlines, both publicly traded and privately held companies are expected to be ASC 606 compliant.

-Meeting the new compliance standards will take time and careful planning but it shouldn’t be a dreaded process.
-In fact, organizations large and small will find the transition provides an opportunity to transform their businesses for the better.
+Achieving compliance with these new standards requires time and careful planning, but it need not be a daunting process.
+In fact, organizations of all sizes can view this transition as an opportunity to positively transform their businesses.

-Centralize revenue streams in a single revenue recognition solution.
-Get compliant with the new ASC 606 & IFRS 15 standards.
-Automate calculations, reduce your period-end close and gain a complete picture of your organization’s revenue–both recognized and deferred.
+Centralize your revenue streams through a comprehensive revenue recognition solution.
+Achieve compliance with the new ASC 606 and IFRS 15 standards.
+Automate calculations, streamline your period-end close, and gain a holistic view of your organization’s revenue–both recognized and deferred.

-The rule, “Revenue from Contracts with Customers” standardizes and simplifies how companies record revenue in customer contracts.
-Effective for fiscal years beginning after Dec.
-15, 2017, it covers how businesses report the nature, amount, and timing regarding contracts with customers.
+The “Revenue from Contracts with Customers” standardizes and simplifies how companies record revenue in customer contracts.
+Effective for fiscal years starting after December 15, 2017, it addresses how businesses report the nature, amount, and timing of contracts with customers.

-The impact might not be as significant for companies, such as retailers, that sell products and receive revenue at one time.
-But for companies that sell recurring services like subscriptions or licenses, the rule may improve the results.
+While the impact may be less significant for companies like retailers that sell products and receive revenue at once, for those selling recurring services like subscriptions or licenses, the rule can lead to improved results.

-Under the previous law, if a company for example, sold a 12-month software product license, it could apply only six months of revenue to its books.
-It would not be able to count the next six months of revenue until the following year.
-But under ASC 606 it can count all the revenue at once.
+Under the previous law, for instance, a company selling a 12-month software product license could only apply six months of revenue to its books.
+ASC 606 allows counting all the revenue at once.

 Implementing ASC 606 also has broad ramifications.
-Meeting the standard will impact not just your accounting and financial departments, but will impact your IT systems, HR policies and more.
-It’s these broader implications and unknowns that have many companies concerned.
+It affects not only accounting and financial departments but also IT systems, HR policies, and more, raising concerns for many companies.

-Know the scope of work required so you can assemble the right plan, team, and budget.
-Several factors will impact your resource allocation and cost calculations:
+Understanding the scope of work is crucial for assembling the right plan, team, and budget.
+Key factors impacting resource allocation and cost calculations include: